Davidson Center is a magnificent archaeological park near the Western Wall in the Old City of Jerusalem, with findings from different periods.

-In Jerusalem, the Opel refers to a long, narrow hill, beyond the southern edge of the Temple Mount.
+In Jerusalem, the Opel refers to a long, narrow hill beyond the Temple Mount’s southern edge.
 The entire area is lower than the Temple Mount and must be mounted from there.
 The Ophel is bounded on the west by the Central Guy Valley, on the south by Guy Ben Hynum, and by the Kidron River on the east.

-The hill of the City of David, which is the ancient seed of Jerusalem, lies in southern Ophel.
+The hill of the City Of David, the ancient seed of Jerusalem, lies in southern Ophel.
 The common opinion in the study is that the city expanded to include the Ophel in King Solomon’s time, which built the Temple on the Temple Mount.
-During the return of Zion, subjects settled in the Ophel area, to be close to the temple where they served.
+During the return of Zion, subjects settled in the Ophel area to be close to the Temple where they served.

 Source: translated from Wikipedia

-Most of the findings in the Ophel area belong to the Second Temple period and there are disputes among archeologists whether some parts date back to the First Temple period.
+Most of the Ophel area findings belong to the Second Temple period, and archeologists have disputes about whether some parts date back to the First Temple period.

-And now we will take a short hike along recently opened Ophel Mikveh Trail.
+And now, we will take a short hike along the recently opened Ophel Mikveh Trail.

 Ophel Mikveh Trail

 There is a set of rules which has to be obeyed to make the Mikveh ritually valid.
-Those rules include:
+Those rules include the following:

 - It has to be connected to the ground.